-The month of August celebrates all things women, so there is no better time to talk about the medical advances available to women in order to preserve their reproductive health.
+There are many medical advances available to women today in order to preserve their reproductive health.
 Egg freezing, otherwise known as oocyte cryopreservation, is a process that involves extracting a woman’s eggs and freezing them in order for them to be used to have a baby later on in life.

 What is egg freezing?